XQ-UT/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ### Data Set Summary & Exploration

-I used the numpy to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set:

 | Data Type            |     Value	     			|
 |:--------------------:|:-----------------:|